HC Olomouc

-HC Olomouc is an ice hockey team in the Czech Extraliga (first-level league) from Olomouc.
+HC Olomouc is a professional ice hockey team in the Czech Extraliga, from the city of Olomouc.
 They won the Extraliga championship in the 1993/1994 season.
-In 1997 the club sold the Extraliga license to HC Karlovy Vary, and was thus relegated to the second-level league.
+In 1997, the club sold the Extraliga license to HC Karlovy Vary, and was thus relegated to the second-level league.
 They returned to the Extraliga in 2014.

 History

-On 18 April 2014 they returned to the Extraliga by finishing 2nd in the relegation playoffs.
+On 18 April 2014, they returned to the Extraliga by finishing 2nd in the relegation playoffs.
 2014/2015 season started very well and by the end of year, team was on 5th place and even beaten elite team, HC Sparta Praha.
 But then a rapid fall came and the team fell from 5th place to 13th, thus it had to play play-outs and then relegation play-offs.
 They ended on 1st place, staying in league with Piráti Chomutov.
 HC Slavia Praha and ČEZ Motor České Budějovice were relegated.